tylerthecoder/TylerCraft/DEVLOG.md

+# 05_26_25

+I made the UI yesterday and it is coming along.
+I need to figure out what to do next.
+I think making the belt work seems good.
+I also want to add back the fireball entity that breaks a block or injures a player.
+Then the players have health and they can get more health by eating a food item.

+I also need to test the terrain generation and make that work better.I also need to add a button for saving while in single player mode.

 # 05_25_25

 I've fixed up the server now and multiplayer seems to work.
 I can now also add blocks to the game again.
 I don't know what is left for things that I'm confused about, maybe I should just start cleaning everything up now.
 Could work on mobile development as well.